Vocabulary

 Part 6

 Assess (v) — to give an estimated value of something or someone.
-The teacher assessed student’s academic performance and came to a conclusion that he isn’t trying hard enough.
+The teacher assessed the student’s academic performance and came to the conclusion that he isn’t trying hard enough.

 Overall (adj) — including everything; general.
 The show’s overall impression was rather good.

 CV (n) — short for curriculum vitae (Latin) — description of life.
-It is a more detailed resume that usually includes both academic information of the job seeker, his experience and short biography.
+It is a more detailed resume that usually includes both academic information about the job seeker, his experience and a short biography.
 I’m just starting my career so my CV isn’t that impressive.

 Shrewd (adj) — able to give good judgement, usually in business matters.
 He is a talented entrepreneur and a shrewd salesman.